Exact and general decoupled solutions of the LMC Multitask Gaussian Process model: Comparison with other LMC approximations

 On the other side, our approach relies on a different implicit factorization.
-For the sake of comparison, we apply it to the IMC covariance structure, which yields :
+Applying it to the ICM covariance structure yields:

 where $\mathbf{H^{+}}$ denotes the Moore-Penrose pseudoinverse of $\mathbf{H}$.
-This factorization is not rigorous as it is rank-deficient; it nonetheless appears in the matricial proof of prop.2 \ref{sec:matrix_der}, where is it made rigorous by two successive applications of Woodburry-like formulas involving other terms\footnote{More exactly, in said derivation $\mathbf{I_{q} \otimes K_{x}}$ is replaced by $\mathbf{Diag(K_{i})}$ (because there latent processes have different kernels), and $\mathbf{H^{+}}$ is replaced by $\mathbf{T}$, which we recall to be another generalized inverse of $\mathbf{H}$.}.
-Besides this occurence, factorization \eqref{eq:facto_proj} illustrates the core of our approach : the noise-augmented covariance can be summarized by a latent block-diagonal term of size $qn \times qn$, left- and right-multiplied by the mixing matrix.\\
+This factorization is not rigorous as it is rank-deficient; it nonetheless appears in the matrix proof of proposition \ref{prop:estimators} in \ref{sec:matrix_der}, where is it made rigorous by two successive applications of Woodburry-like formulas involving other terms.
+Besides this occurence, this factorization illustrates the core of our approach: the noise-augmented covariance can be summarized by a latent block-diagonal term of size $qn \times qn$, left- and right-multiplied by the mixing matrix.\\

 Comparing the above equations shows both the analogy and difference between the two approaches.
 Ours relies on left- and right-factorization of the the eigen-decomposition of the \emph{task} covariance matrix; the term $\mathbf{H^{+}\Sigma H^{+T}}$ -- in reality $\mathbf{T \Sigma T^{T}}$ with a more rigorous derivation -- has to be diagonal for the central term to be computationally efficient, hence the DPN hypothesis.
-On the other hand, the approach of Rakitsch factorizes the eigen-decomposition of the \emph{noise} covariance matrix; then the central term is always easy to handle because of the $\mathbf{I_{p} \otimes I_{n}}$ term, and no additional hypothesis is necessary to attain a $O(n^{3} + p^{3})$ complexity.
-Note however that \emph{factorization \eqref{eq:IMC_facto} requires the GP covariance matrix to be a Kronecker product} : it is thus restricted to the IMC model.\\
+On the other hand, the approach of \cite{all_in_the_noise} factorizes the eigen-decomposition of the \emph{noise} covariance matrix; then the central factor is always easy to handle because of its $\mathbf{I_{p} \otimes I_{n}}$ term.
+Note however that \emph{factorization \eqref{eq:ICM_facto} requires the GP covariance matrix to be a Kronecker product}: it is thus restricted to the ICM model.

-We finally emphasize that latent processes are \emph{not} independant conditionally on observations in the IMC: we have already shown this property to be equivalent to the DPN condition, and the present section illustrates that the DPN condition is not automatically enforced by the IMC, $\mathbf{H}$ and $\mathbf{\Sigma}$ still being arbitrary in this model. \\